 Thimphu city is the epitome of tourist destinations in western Bhutan.
 On this day, after having breakfast, you will take the opportunity to visit some of the famous tourist destinations in the Thimphu District.
 As per your interest and time in your hands, you can visit some of these landmarks:

-King’s Memorial Chorten is the first on our list of places to visit in Bhutan as it is recognized as the ‘most visible religious landmarks in Bhutan’ due to its golden bells and the prime location.
-The Chorten was built in memory of the third Druk/King of Bhutan, Jigme Dorje Wangchuk, known also as the father of modern Bhutan.
+King’s Memorial Chorten is the first on our list of places to visit in Bhutan as it is recognized as the ‘most visible religious landmark in Bhutan’ due to its golden bells and prime location.
+The Chorten was built in memory of the third Druk/King of Bhutan, Jigme Dorje Wangchuk, also known as the father of modern Bhutan.

 The National Museum in Thimphu is yet another fascinating place where you can learn about the history of Bhutan.
 You will find the preserved weaving tools, old textile, arts, and crafts being exhibited.

 You can also visit the School of Arts and Crafts, Bhutan Post Office Headquarters, the National Institute of Traditional Medicine, and a traditional paper factory.
 These short visits will let you understand the economy and administration of Bhutan.

 Motithang Takin Preserve is a mini zoo turned wildlife reserve for the national animal of Bhutan, Takin, which is a member of the goat family.
 Enjoy a stroll around the preserve.

 Tashi Chhoedzong is a religious fortress built in the 16th century and houses the secretariat, throne room and office of the king, and the central monk body.
 It is known to have over thirty temples, chapels, and shrines in the vicinity.
 The grand Tashi Dzong can realize the glory of the monarchical system, also called the ‘Fortress of Glorious Religion.’